A basic non-accredited Sign language course for people who want to learn how to communicate using sign language

 How will my learning be assessed and reviewed?

-Learning is assessed by the tutor through practical tasks and feedback throughout the course
+Learning is assessed by the tutor through practical tasks and feedback throughout the course.
+You will also get regular written feedback.

 What could I go on to do after I have finished the course?